-From Non-Cash Payments—Credit balances from non-cash payments are processed regularly each week for students who are eligible.To receive an advance or refund, which will be deposited in your bank account, you must enroll in eRefund through SAIC Self-Service by clicking on the CASHNet link and providing information on the bank account of your choice.
+From Non-Cash Payments—Credit balances from non-cash payments are processed regularly each week for students who are eligible.To receive an advance or refund, which will be deposited in your bank account, you must enroll in eRefund through SAIC Self-Service by clicking on the Transact (previously CASHNet) link and providing information on the bank account of your choice.

 From CASH Payments—Credit balances resulting from cash payments (wire transfers, personal checks, money orders, cashier's checks, etc) are held on the student account from semester to semester until the end of each year unless requested by the student in writing from their SAIC email address to email@example.com or they are no longer enrolled.
 At the end of the year, after the add-drop session of the spring semester is completed, all credit balances remaining on a student's account will be automatically refunded in order to close out the end of the SAIC fiscal year.

-The School of the Art Institute of Chicago (SAIC) typically processes refunds of credit balances on students' tuition and fee accounts following the end of the add/drop period for the semester.
-If, after adjustments are made at the end of the add/drop period, a credit balance remains on the student account, a refund will be processed.
+The School of the Art Institute of Chicago (SAIC) typically processes refunds of credit balances on students' tuition and fee accounts following the end of the add/drop period and after attendance has been confirmed by the Registrar's office and financial aid has been adjusted based on actual enrollment.

-This is typically when schedule changes are no longer permitted and the Office of Student Financial Services has made adjustments to aid awards based upon the actual number of hours the student is enrolled in for that semester.
+The financial aid adjustment process begins after the add/drop period when schedule changes are no longer permitted and the Office of Student Financial Services adjusts financial aid awards based upon the actual number of hours the student is enrolled in for that semester.
 If the credit on the student account results from federal aid disbursements, the credit balance will be refunded directly to the student or parent (as appropriate) as soon as possible but no later than 14 days after:

 - The date the balance occurred on the student's account, if the balance occurred after the first day of class of a payment period, or